OO-LD/specification/draft-stier-oold-schema.md

 ## OO-LD Schema Document
 A OO-LD Schema document, is a JSON document used to describe an instance.
 A OO-LD schema SHOULD always be given the media type `application/oold-schema+json` rather than `application/oold-schema-instance+json`.
 The `application/oold-schema+json` media type is defined to offer a superset of the fragment identifier syntax and semantics provided by `application/oold-schema-instance+json`.
+A OO-LD Schema document SHOULD contain a `@context` keyword, pointing to a valid JSON-LD context definition according to [JSONLD](#JSONLD)

 # Security Considerations {#security}